Chitradurga: Geology: National Geological Monument

 What is known as "Pillow Lava" near the village of Maradihalli, Chitradurga District, Karnataka, has been designated as a National Geological Monument of India by the Geological Survey of India (GSI).
 They are protected and maintained to promote geotourism.
 The Maradihalli group is considered one of the best examples of this phenomenon in the world.
 They formed within the Chitradurga schist belt of Dharwar Group, when hot molten lava erupted under water and solidified quickly while cooling as forms of roughly spherical or rounded pillow-shapes.
 These rounded forms are a few feet or less in size.
 This pillow lava has been dated to 2500 million years.

 Maradihalli is 16 km southeast of Chitradurga town and 4 km north of Ayamangala village, on the NH-4 (Bangalore –Pune).
 The area can be accessed by metalled road via Ayamangala, which is about 180 km from Bangalore.

+Geography

 Climate

 The climate here is considered to be a local steppe climate.
 During the year, there is little rainfall in Chitradurga.
 The Köppen-Geiger climate classification is BSh.
 The temperature here averages 25.3 °C. The rainfall here averages 576 mm.